gmr/rabbitmq-flume-plugin/README.md

 Version History
 ---------------
+- v1.0.4 - *Not yet released*
+  - Requeuing / discarding of failed messages by broker now configurable (before: hardcoded to discarding)
 - v1.0.2 - *Released 2015-01-12*
   - Fix an issue where the counter names were null for both Source and Sink